No wonder most youngsters are glued to electronic screens five, six, even more hours a day, according to recent surveys.

 No one, least of all the author, is denying that technology, within manageable time limits, is a boon to education both inside and out of the classroom.
 Many children are reading on tablets or e-readers, while others (thankfully) still prefer the real thing in print.
 Cellphones can be useful for overcoming logistical hurdles and for safety, while smartphones are convenient multimedia devices, used within reason, for the majority of Americans who now own them.
 But when electronic communication, texting and e-mail in particular, replaces face-to-face contact, an alarm should be sounded.

 In a key passage of her book, Steiner-Adair warns: "While parents and children are enjoying swift and constant access to everything and everyone on the Internet, they are simultaneously struggling to maintain a meaningful personal connection with each other in their own homes.
-It is the parental paradox of our time: never has there been so much opportunity for families to plug in and at the same time disconnect."

 The Pew Research Center recently reported that children between 8 and 18 spend more than seven hours a day with electronics, deeply immersed in what the author terms the "digitalized life."